lucasbsanders/movie-genie-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

 ## Launching
 Download the repository, unzip, then cd into it on command line/terminal.
-Run ```npm install``` (assuming you have npm already) to install dependencies, then ```npm run build``` to compile & run.
+Run ```npm install``` (assuming you have npm already) to install dependencies, then ```npm run start``` to compile & run.
 It should open a new window in your browser.

 ## Angular code